Search "best content maintenance tools 2026" and page one returns 10 content-creation tools wearing a maintenance label.

 What the Post-Publish Rubric Scores

-A maintenance tool has to know what a published post claims, at the level of individual factual assertions.
-It has to watch each claim for source-side change and score the freshness of every source the post points at.
-It has to surface the lifecycle of a content debt line item as it ages, ranks, and decays.
+A maintenance tool has to know what a published post claims at the level of individual factual assertions, watch each claim for source-side change, and surface content debt as it ages, ranks, and decays.
+The last question is whether the tool updates the numbers inside the prose when the data shifts, or fires an alert and hands the work back to the writer.

 The cost of skipping those questions is published in the industry's own data.

 A Claim is the smallest verifiable thing a post puts on the page: a number, a citation, a benchmark, a date.
-It is also the claim-level monitoring layer the document-monitoring category cannot see.
+It is the unit the document-monitoring category cannot see.

 HubSpot reported a 106% lift in monthly organic search views on back-catalog posts it republished.
 That is the cost-frame the category does not let buyers ask: whether a tool can earn for them automatically rather than on a writer's calendar.